Implementation costs

 The implementation costs at StiPP

-StiPP administers pensions for nearly 1.2 million people.
+StiPP administers the pensions of almost 1.2 million people.
 These people can be divided into three groups:

 • participants currently working in the sector (active participants)

-• participants who have worked in the sector and have pension capital at StiPP (former participants)
+• participants who have worked in the sector and have a pension capital with StiPP (former participants)

 The pie chart below shows the ratio between these 3 groups within StiPP

 Administering the pensions for all these participants costs money.
-In 2022, a total of 15.8 million euros.
-The implementation costs at StiPP are therefore on average € 13.47 per participant.
+In 2023, a total of 18.8 million euros.
+The implementation costs at StiPP are therefore an average of € 14.42 per participant.

 We try to keep costs as low as possible